VerilyPete/jobscraper/README.md

   - `"load"`: Wait only for the page load event (faster, use for sites with continuous background activity)
   - `"domcontentloaded"`: Wait only for DOM to be ready (fastest, use with caution)

   Use `"load"` for sites that have ads, tracking, or analytics that prevent networkidle from being reached.
+(Often due to adblock.)

 - **`scraping_config`** (object, optional): Override default scraping logic with custom selectors.
 Use when default logic finds wrong elements or misses jobs.
 All fields optional - only specify what needs customization: